 Wednesday 7 October 2026 – Friday 16 October 2026.
 Weekdays only.
 Performances at your school.

-If your first-choice date is not available our bookings team will automatically move on to your second or third choice date.
+If your first-choice date is not available, our bookings team will automatically move on to your second or third choice date.

-If you would like to check availability before completing this form please contact us via email learning.info@hrp.org.uk.
+If you would like to check availability before completing this form, please contact us via email learning.info@hrp.org.uk.

 Our first review of application forms will be on the 31st March 2023.